siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/ibm-sterling-b2b-integrator/README.md

 If you encounter issues with the plug-in, or want to send feedback:

 * Ask Sterling B2Bi plug-in specific questions on the [GitHub Issues](https://github.com/UrbanCode/IBM-Sterling-B2B-Integrator-UCD/issues) page.
 * For general plug-in issues, submit questions to our [dW Answers page](https://community.ibm.com/community/user/wasdevops/urbancode-discussion).
-Use the following tags: urbancode | ucdev | plugins
+Use the following tags: DevOps | ucdev | plugins

 ## Available Steps